anegg0/gr0wing-hugo/content/posts/2012-03-12-anger-my-buddy.md

 #### Rule #3: Feel it!

 If you&#8217;ve managed to apply Rules #1 and #2, then you&#8217;re ready for practicing mindfulness right now.
 Applying mindfulness in that situation means being completely aware of what&#8217;s going on inside of you.
-A good way to do that is to run a &#8220;body scan,&#8221; focusing on each area of your body one by one:
+A good way to do that is to run a "body scan," focusing on each area of your body one by one:

 &#8211; Feel what&#8217;s happening in your guts.